timsexperiments/intro-to-relational-databases/homework/hw9.md

 ### Part 4: Conditional Logic (`CASE WHEN` / `IF`)

-11. **Book Popularity Category:** List all books, showing their title and a new column `popularity_category`.
-If the book has `3 or more` checkouts (you'll need to use a subquery or make an assumption on data if aggregation is not allowed yet), categorize it as 'Highly Popular', if `1-2` checkouts 'Moderately Popular', otherwise 'Not Popular'.
-(Assume you can count checkouts, or just classify based on some other condition for now if aggregation is strictly next lesson).
+11. **Book Era Classification:** List all books, showing their title, publication year, and a new column named book_era.

+    - If the book was published in or after 2020, it should be categorized as 'Modern'.
+    - If published between 2000 and 2019, categorize it as '21st Century'.
+    - If published between 1980 and 1999, categorize it as 'Late 20th Century'.
+    - Anything before that, categorize it as 'Classic'.

 12. **Review Sentiment:** List all reviews, showing `review_id`, `rating`, and a `sentiment` column: 'Positive' if rating is 4 or 5, 'Neutral' if 3, and 'Negative' if 1 or 2.
 13. **Member Status:** List all members, showing their name and a `member_status` column: 'Active' if they have any current checkouts (returned_date IS NULL), otherwise 'Inactive'.